 2. Make a general plan to stay in touch.
 Students may be better able to know their schedule after their return.
 Don’t be discouraged if students cannot commit to any particular date.
 Students may not want to disappoint you in case their expected plans change.

 3. Ask students to recommend communication tools.
-Students may know what specific online methods work best in their home country to help you to connect.
+Students may know what specific online methods work best in their home country to help them to connect.
 Given the varied options, it’s helpful to confer with students to determine which apps they recommend.
 Here are some options:

 - Messenger offers a newer chat service and may be more effective for group calls than WhatsApp.
 Both applications are free and although linked, do not require Facebook use.

 - Chinese internationals often prefer WeChat.
-WhatsApp, Messenger and Google applications are routinely inaccessible in China.
+WhatsApp, Messenger, and Google applications are routinely inaccessible in China.

 - Zoom, Google Meet, and Hangouts are good options for group video calls and sharing screens.
 Zoom is considered to offer more user features but purchasing a license is required for calls exceeding 40 minutes.
 Google Meet, like Zoom, may require a licensed user to enable more features.
 Google Hangouts works well for smaller group calls.